 It applies regardless of whether the alleged abuse took place in the school.
-Allegations against a teacher who is no longer teaching and historical allegations of abuse will be referred to the Police.

-We will deal with any allegation of abuse against a member of staff or volunteer very quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation.
-Our procedures for dealing with allegations will be applied with common sense and judgement.
+We will deal with any allegation of abuse against a member of staff, volunteer or contractor very quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation.